urirmz/Portfolio/Java by Helsinki University/10 - Streams, lambda expressions and comparables.md

 6
 8

 You can use the collect method to collect stream values into another collection.
 The example below creates a new list containing only positive values.
-The collect method is given as a parameter to the Collectors object to which the stream values ​​are collected - for example, calling Collectors.toCollection(ArrayList::new) creates a new ArrayList object that holds the collected values.
+The collect method is given as a parameter to the Collectors object to which the stream values are collected - for example, calling Collectors.toCollection(ArrayList::new) creates a new ArrayList object that holds the collected values.
 List<Integer> values = new ArrayList<>();
 values.add(3);
 values.add(2);